Effects of Hurricane Hazel in Canada: Humber River

-The Humber River, located in the west end of the city, caused the most destruction, as a result of an intense flash flood.
-Located in a glacial trench, the river in some areas occupies the full width of the trench; however, in other areas, most of the trench is a floodplain, which was heavily urbanized and deforested at the time.
-While some sort of flood control had been proposed for the Humber River, none existed, and with most of the rains running off directly into the river, a flash flood ensued, which was especially exacerbated by the steepness of the river.
+The Humber River, in the west end of the city, caused the most destruction as a result of an intense flash flood.
+Located in a glacial trench, the river in some areas occupies the full width of the trench, but in other areas, most of the trench is a floodplain, which was heavily urbanized and deforested at the time.
+Some sort of flood control had been proposed for the Humber River, but none existed, and with most of the rains running off directly into the river, a flash flood ensued, which was especially exacerbated by the steepness of the river.

-The resulting current was so strong that the Toronto Star reported that the police were informed that no boat should be launched in the river, saying that "nothing can make it and anyone in it will be killed for sure".
-That prediction came true, when a team of five volunteer firefighters were killed when their fire truck was swept away as they were responding to help a stranded motorist.
+The resulting current was so strong that the Toronto Star reported that the police were informed that no boat should be launched in the river and said that "nothing can make it and anyone in it will be killed for sure."
+That prediction came true when a team of five volunteer firefighters was killed when its fire truck was swept away while it was responding to help a stranded motorist.

 Woodbridge

-Woodbridge, northwest of Toronto. was the first community to be hit by rising waters.
+Woodbridge, northwest of Toronto, was the first community to be hit by rising waters.
 The Humber swelled from its usual width of 20 to 107 m at its narrowest point.
 An earthen dam collapsed, which sent water gushing into a trailer park.
 Nine people died, and hundreds were left homeless.
-Outside the trailer park, the community's infrastructure was affected, with sidewalks being uprooted, and sewage and water mains were broken.
-The floodwater which was released at Woodbridge went down the river, which caused further destruction to communities downstream.
+Outside the trailer park, the community's infrastructure was affected, with sidewalks being uprooted and sewage and water mains being broken.
+The floodwater that was released at Woodbridge went down the river, which caused further destruction to communities downstream.

 Weston and environs

-Weston, now a neighbourhood of Toronto, was a town located on the east bank of the Humber River.
-Susceptible to flooding, it and other, smaller, communities near it suffered the worst floods in Toronto.
+Weston, now a neighbourhood of Toronto, was a town on the east bank of the Humber River.
+Susceptible to flooding, it and other smaller communities near it suffered the worst floods in Toronto.

-Jim Crawford, a policeman then aged 23, and Herb Jones, a contractor, were credited with saving as many as 50 lives between the start of the heavy flooding during the late evening until daybreak.
+Jim Crawford, a policeman aged 23, and Herb Jones, a contractor, were credited with saving as many as 50 lives between the start of the heavy flooding during the late evening until daybreak.
 Crawford supplied gas for Jones' boat, and they set out into the river, which flooded as high as the telephone wires.
-Rescuing people from their porches, second-floor windows, or roofs, Crawford described that he and Jones bounced around like a cork, and dodged debris, houses and telephone poles.
+Rescuing people from their porches, second-floor windows, or roofs, Crawford described that he and Jones had bounced around like a cork and dodged debris, houses, and telephone poles.

 South of Weston, the community of Mount Dennis suffered extremely high floodwaters.
 Homes were surrounded by water as much as 3 m deep on Cynthia Avenue.
 As a result of erosion caused by the floodwaters, properties ended up bordering cliffs.
-Black Creek, normally narrow enough for a person to be able to jump over it, and at most 30 cm deep, swelled to flood three streets.
+Black Creek, normally narrow enough for a person to be able to jump over it and at most 30 cm deep, swelled to flood three streets.